 Imprology improv training logo

-"Human evolved in hierarchical societies and most of us acknowledge that status-seeking is a common, if sometime regretable, driver of human behaviour." - Steven Johnson, Wonderland
+"Humans evolved in hierarchical societies and most of us acknowledge that status-seeking is a common, if sometimes regrettable, driver of human behaviour." - Steven Johnson, Wonderland

 All social animals form pecking orders and we are no exception, even if we came a long way.
 Pecking orders regulate access to resources and minimise open conflicts until a significant change upsets the status quo.
 A person's rank, her status, can be obtained through both collaboration and competition and can vary according to surroundings and circumstances.